didier-building/zubio/docs/README.md

-# Chatwoot System Overview for Developers
+# Zubio System Overview for Developers

-Welcome to the Chatwoot documentation for developers!
+Welcome to the Zubio documentation for developers!
 This guide provides a comprehensive overview of the system to help you understand its architecture, workflows, and technical implementation.

 ## 📚 Documentation Index